jakobottar/recipes/pancakes.md

 by [Betty Crocker](https://www.bettycrocker.com/recipes/classic-pancakes/77a89da1-fd56-494b-874a-55f9195c1413)

 ## Ingredients
-* 1 egg
+* 2 eggs
-* 1 cup all-purpose flour
+* 2 cups all-purpose flour
-* 1 tablespoon sugar
+* 2 tbsp sugar
-* 3 teaspoons baking powder
+* 2 tbsp baking powder
-* 1/4 teaspoon salt
+* 1/2 teaspoon salt
-* 3/4 cup milk
+* 1 1/2 cup + 2 tbsp milk
-* 2 tablespoons vegetable oil or melted butter
+* 4 tbsp vegetable oil or melted butter

 ## Directions
 1. In medium bowl, beat egg with wire whisk until fluffy.
 Stir in remaining ingredients just until flour is moistened (batter will be slightly lumpy); do not overmix or pancakes will be tough.
 For thinner pancakes, stir in additional 1 to 2 tablespoons milk.